Skip to Content

 Defaulting to weak words when you need strength

-I see this constantly in professional communication.
-People write "I think we should consider possibly looking at..." when the situation demands "We need to implement this by Friday."
+I see this constantly.
+People write "I think we should consider possibly looking at..." when what the situation actually demands is "We need to implement this by Friday."

 Fix this by matching your word strength to your conviction level.
 If you're certain, use certainty language.
 If you're exploring, use exploratory language.
-The mismatch between your confidence and your word choice creates cognitive dissonance in your audience.
+When your confidence says one thing and your words say another, your audience picks up that mismatch.
+They just don't trust it.

 Using authority words without authority

-This is the opposite problem.
-Someone in a junior position writes "I mandate" or "I require" when they have no legitimate authority to mandate anything.
+Opposite problem.
+Someone in a junior role writes "I mandate" or "I require" when they don't have the positional power to mandate anything.

-Fix this by selecting words that match your actual authority level.
+Fix this by picking words that match your actual authority level.
 If you can't mandate, you can advocate.
 If you can't require, you can strongly recommend.
-Your audience knows your position.
-When your language claims more authority than you have, they discount everything you say.
+Your audience already knows your position in the org chart.
+When your language claims more authority than you hold, they discount everything else you say too.

 Confusing influence mechanisms

 Technical audiences often shut down when you try to "inspire" them without first building the rational case.
-Conversely, visionary moments fall flat when you bury the emotional appeal under data.
+They're sitting there thinking, "But where's the data?"
+Meanwhile, visionary moments fall completely flat when you lead with a pivot table.

 Fix this by reading your audience and context.
-Match your influence mechanism to what actually moves these specific people in this specific situation.
+Match your influence mechanism to what actually moves these specific people in this specific moment.

 Overusing impact words

 "Impact" has become the vanilla ice cream of influence vocabulary.
-It's everywhere because it's safe, but safety often means invisibility.
+Everywhere because it's safe.
+But safe usually means invisible.

-When every presentation talks about "impacting outcomes" and every proposal promises to "make an impact," the word loses all meaning.
+When every presentation talks about "impacting outcomes" and every proposal promises to "make an impact," the word stops meaning anything.
+I've sat through presentations where "impact" appeared fourteen times and I couldn't tell you what any of them meant specifically.

 Fix this by getting specific.
-Instead of "impact," choose the precise type of impact you mean.
+Instead of "impact," name the precise type you mean.
 Transform?
 Improve?
 Accelerate?
 Optimize?
 Revolutionize?
 Each word paints a different picture.
+Each one gives your audience something concrete to hold onto.

 Ignoring cultural and contextual nuance

-Words that work brilliantly in American business culture can land poorly in other contexts.
-"Aggressive" is positive in some sales environments and offensive in others.
-"Pushy" is always negative, but "assertive" usually isn't, even though they describe similar behaviors.
+Words that work brilliantly in American business culture can land poorly elsewhere.
+"Aggressive" is a compliment in some sales floors and an insult in other offices down the same hallway.
+"Pushy" is always negative, but "assertive" usually isn't, even though they describe very similar behaviors.

-Fix this by testing your word choices with people embedded in your target context.
-What works in your head might create unintended responses in your actual audience.
+Fix this by testing your word choices with people who are actually embedded in your target context.
+What sounds great in your head might create unintended responses with your real audience.

 Advanced Applications: Layering Influence Words for Maximum Effect

-Once you've mastered individual word selection, you can start layering multiple influence mechanisms in the same message for compound effects.
+Once you've got individual word selection down, you can start layering multiple influence mechanisms in the same message.
+This is where things get interesting.

 Lead with emotional connection: "Imagine a world where your team operates with complete alignment..."